UhhhWaitWhat/visualize-sqlite/ReadMe.md

 Create simple visualizations of sqlite databases in GraphViz `dot` format.

-This version currently works with the latest prerelease version of diesel (2.0.0-rc.0).
+This version only works with the 2.0 version of diesel.
-Use version 1.x of this crate if you need to work with version 1.x of diesel.
+Use version 1.x of this crate if you need compatibility with an older diesel version.

 **CLI**